Rudolf Steiner: Education

 As a young man, Steiner was a private tutor and a lecturer on history for the Berlin Arbeiterbildungsschule, an educational initiative for working class adults.
 Soon thereafter, he began to articulate his ideas on education in public lectures, culminating in a 1907 essay on The Education of the Child in which he described the major phases of child development which formed the foundation of his approach to education.
 His conception of education was influenced by the Herbartian pedagogy prominent in Europe during the late nineteenth century, though Steiner criticized Herbart for not sufficiently recognizing the importance of educating the will and feelings as well as the intellect.

 In 1919, Emil Molt invited him to lecture to his workers at the Waldorf-Astoria cigarette factory in Stuttgart.
 Out of these lectures came the first Waldorf School.
 In 1922, Steiner presented these ideas at a conference called for this purpose in Oxford by Professor Millicent Mackenzie.
 He subsequently presented a teacher training course at Torquay in 1924 at an Anthroposophy Summer School organised by Eleanor Merry.
 The Oxford Conference and the Torquay teacher training led to the founding of the first Waldorf schools in Britain.
 During Steiner's lifetime, schools based on his educational principles were also founded in Hamburg, Essen, The Hague and London; there are now more than 1000 Waldorf schools worldwide.

+Benjamin Lazier calls Steiner a "maverick educator".